Statistic Oberlin Kansas National

 Overview of Oberlin Demographics

-Understanding the demographics of Oberlin is essential for gaining insights into the composition, dynamics and needs of any city, town or village.
-This knowledge empowers planners, developers and policymakers to strategize effectively, promoting prosperity, equity and well-being for all residents.
-The Oberlin population is 1,730, with a population density of 906 people per square mile, diverging from the national average of 91.
-The median age is 48.6, and 63% of individuals aged 15 or older are married, while 45% have children under 18.
-As far as income equality in Oberlin, 35% of households have a median income below $25,000, whereas 5% report an income exceeding $150,000, indicating a varied economic landscape within the area.
+The population of Oberlin is 1,771, with a population density of 927 people per square mile, diverging from the national average of 91.
+The median age is 48.6 and 63% of individuals aged 15 or older are married, while 45% have children under 18.
+As far as income equality in Oberlin goes, 35% of households have a median income below $25,000, whereas 5% report an income exceeding $150,000.
+The Oberlin demographics data can provide indispensable insights into the composition, dynamics and needs of cities, towns or even villages, empowering planners, developers and policymakers to devise strategies that foster prosperity, equity and well-being for all residents.

 Oberlin Racial Demographics & Ethnicity